 The software revolutionizes the way webinars are embedded on websites, offering a seamless integration that enhances viewer engagement without leaving your site.
 In my experience, that’s a great thing for hosting webinars directly on your platform.
 You can also invite guests and co-hosts to join your webinars and share your screen, audio, and video.

-• No download is required for participants, accessible through a web browser.
+- No download is required for participants; it is accessible through a web browser.

 Pricing: A free plan is available for up to 6 participants.
 Paid options start from $20/month.